 They will attend structured programming designed to help them break negative habits and reinforce good habits.
 The average inpatient treatment program stay ranges from a few weeks to several months.

 Medical detoxification provides a safe environment for an individual to undergo withdrawal from drugs or alcohol while under medical supervision.

 This makes the detox process safer and easier to get through than if done independently.

 Detox can occur at an emergency room, in a partial hospitalization program, or during inpatient treatment.

-While a supervised detoxification program may prevent potentially life-threatening complications that might appear if the patient was left untreated, it is not designed to resolve the long-standing psychological, social, and behavioral problems associated with alcohol and drug abuse.
-However, it may provide a point of the first contact with the treatment system and the first step to recovery for some patients.
+A supervised detoxification program may prevent potentially life-threatening complications that might appear if the patient was left untreated.
+However, it does not resolve the long-standing psychological, social, and behavioral problems associated with alcohol and drug abuse.
+It may provide a point of the first contact with the treatment system and the first step to recovery for some patients.

 Outpatient treatment is a form of alcohol or drug rehabilitation in which patients visit a rehab center, clinic, or therapist regularly during the week and are allowed to live at home while receiving treatment.
 Outpatient programs are most suitable for individuals who do not require detoxification and round-the-clock supervision.

 A partial hospitalization program (PHP) is a form of outpatient drug or alcohol rehabilitation in which the patient lives at home and commutes to a hospital several times a week.
 These programs typically require more of a time commitment than an outpatient program and are often considered as an alternative to inpatient substance abuse treatment.

 Alcoholics Anonymous (AA)